 Can anyone learn how to sing?
 I don’t like it when voice teachers answer this question with: absolutely 100 percent yes.
 It sounds like they’re trying to sell you something, which they are.

 I can tell you that I have never had a student coming in, as difficult a case as they may be, who couldn't improve their singing, including singing on pitch.
-But that doesn't mean anyone can learn.
-Maybe the impossible cases never came to me, or would never come to me in the first place?
+But that doesn't mean anyone can do it.
+Maybe the impossible cases would never come to me in the first place?

 The karaoke couple